 The Pilot enrollment process relied heavily on SNAP and Rural Resources staff.
 As depicted SNAP and Rural Resources staff directly received initial inquiries from Avista customers about the program.
 Once the agencies received an inquiry, the agency staff member administered a series of screening questions to determine if the customer was eligible for the Pilot program, in addition to conducting their standard intake process, which involves collecting responses to a series of general demographic and other characteristic questions.
 If a customer is not eligible for the Pilot, the agency staff did provide education about other programs and look for opportunities to connect customers with these programs.
 For customers that are eligible, the agency representatives provided assistance with completing the required documentation.
-Finally, agency staff added the necessary customer information to an enrollment spreadsheet that agency staff regularly updated and uploaded to the central Basecamp web portal.
-CARES staff were tasked with downloading the enrollment spreadsheet, conducting quality control on the reported enrollment information, and finally altering the rate code for the customer to activate the rate discount.
+Finally, agency staff added the necessary customer information to an enrollment spreadsheet that agency staff were tasked with downloading the enrollment spreadsheet, conducting quality control on the reported enrollment information, and finally altering the rate code for the customer to activate the rate discount.